1961 Holtaheia Vickers Viking crash

 The 1961 Holtaheia Vickers Viking crash (Holtaheia-ulykken) was a controlled flight into terrain incident on 9 August 1961 at Holta in Strand, Norway.
-The Eagle Airways (later, British Eagle) Vickers 610 Viking 3B Lord Rodney was en route from London to Stavanger Airport, Sola on an AIR Tours charter flight taking a school group for a camping holiday.
+The Eagle Airways (later, British Eagle) Vickers 610 Viking 3B Lord Rodney was en route from London Heathrow to Stavanger Airport, Sola on an AIR Tours charter flight taking a school group for a camping holiday.
 The aircraft was making an instrument landing when it crashed 54 km north east of Stavanger.
-The accident killed all 39 people on board.
+All 39 people on board died.

 Crash

-The Viking left London at 13:29 on what was an estimated two and a half-hour charter flight.
-Between 16:24 and 16:30 it crashed 18 nmi north-east of the airport on to Holteheia, a steep mountainside at an elevation of 1600 ft.
+The Viking left London Heathrow at 13:29 on what was an estimated two and a half-hour charter flight.
+Between 16:24 and 16:30 it crashed 18 nmi north-east of the airport on to Holtaheia, a steep mountainside at an elevation of 1600 ft.
 The crash site was 30 ft below the summit.

 The aircraft was destroyed and an intense fuel and oil fire followed the impact.
 The search for the aircraft included an RAF Shackleton and Royal Norwegian Navy ships investigating the fjords in the area.
 The wreckage was found fifteen hours after the crash by a Royal Norwegian Air Force helicopter, 15 mi east from the ILS track.

-Passengers
+Fatalities

-The 36 passengers were a school class of boys aged 13 to 16 and two teachers from Lanfranc Secondary Modern School for Boys.
-It was at the time the deadliest aviation incident in Norway.
+The 36 passengers were a school party of 34 boys aged 13 to 16 and two teachers from the Lanfranc Secondary Modern School for Boys (now The Archbishop Lanfranc Academy) in Croydon, South London.
+The three crew members on board also died.
+The crash was at the time the deadliest aviation incident in Norway.